collodi/thorberry/README.md

       @pins << pin
     end
 Keep in mind that this is a workaround, not a fix.

+## piface gem output pin number
+piface's README says that the relays can be accessed with pin 1 and 2.
+The correct pin numbers are 0 and 1.
+So the output pin numbers are from 0 to 7.

 ## Default Logins
 Administrator: `thor` / `sonofodin`